Here’s how and why you should regift your child’s (and your) unwanted gifts. You can save money and do it without being tacky!

-Why I Don’t Think It’s Tacky to Regift
+Why I Don’t Think It’s Tacky to Regift unwanted gifts

 I don’t feel bad about this at all!

-In today’s day of consumerism, if my child has so many toys and gifts surrounding them that they don’t notice when I set aside a half or even 2 or 3 gifts then they simply have too many.
+In today’s age of consumerism, if my child has so many toys and gifts surrounding them that they don’t notice when I set aside a half or even 2 or 3 gifts then they simply have too many.

 Often times when they didn’t like the present, I was able to convince them to add it to my “gifting box” as opposed to returning the item.